Donderstal/IRL_RPG/README.md

 ### LOG

+#### APR 27, 2021
+* New StatBar class for showing the active value of a character stat

 #### APR 24, 2021
 * BattleSprite class.
 * Improving BattlePhase structure.
 Ordering chars on speed in move phase